-Following successful completion of this associates degree, students may complete a Bachelors of Animal Science at either UW River Falls or UW Platteville in 2 additional years.
+Following successful completion of this associates degree, students may complete a Bachelors of Animal Science at either UW River Falls or UW Platteville in two additional years.

 12 credits of core program courses available each semester.

-Veterinary Technician classes are offered at these Madison College campuses:
+Veterinary Technician classes are offered at the Madison College Truax campus.

 Earning your Associate Degree in Applied Science program at Madison Area Technical College prepares you for valuable work as a Veterinary Technician or Laboratory Animal Technician.

 Veterinary Technologists and Technicians are some of the fastest growing occupations.
 The U.S. Bureau of Labor Statistics projects 16% job growth from 2019 to 2029.